Omar-p/learning-notes/aws/aws.md

       - ![ddos-volumetric-attack](./images/sysops/ddos-dns-amplification-attack.png)
       - An attackers controls network of compromised devices(botnet) via a control location(often using vpn to digest real location)
       - A botnet exploits a protocol where a response is significantly larger than the request. in this case making a spoofed request(setting the source ip to the target server) to DNS.
-      - The DNS servers respond to the `spoofed IP`, the frontend servers for our application, which is overwhelmed by the amount of data. this prevents legimate customers accessing services.
+      - The DNS servers respond to the `spoofed IP`, the frontend servers for our application, which is overwhelmed by the amount of data. this prevents legitimate customers accessing services.
   - ..often involve large armies of compromised machines(botnets) affected by malware.
+---

+### VLANs
+-
 ---

 ### Network Address Translation(NAT):